 Lastly, with the advent of social media, one is never truly alone.
 The loneliness the prospective solo traveler fears can be allayed, at least partially, by a free WhatsApp call home, or a few friends’ comments under a Facebook photo.
 Experiences can be shared — filtered and in real-time — with everyone back home, as well as with complete strangers who are willing to admire and reinforce one’s adventurousness.
 What’s more, platforms like Instagram and SnapChat actively encourage us to develop a narrative of ourselves as an individual, plotting our route through life by way of the people we meet and the places we go.

 Whether you’re an avid Instagrammer or not, traveling alone can be an immensely enriching, liberating experience.
 Here are five reasons why everyone should try it.

 There are some optimal times to travel in life: in retirement, just after school or, if you choose to head for college or university education, in those wondrously long breaks.
 During these periods it can be relatively easy to find someone to travel with you as you all adhere to a similar schedule.
 After these years, however, career and family responsibilities pick up, and opportunities to share an extended trip abroad begin to dwindle.

-Travelling alone enables you to err on the egocentric with your plans: you can tick off your bucket list entries as quickly or slowly (why did I put skydiving at number 5?!) as you like, decide on your own itinerary and extend your stay in your favorite places, and there’s no need to balance someone else’s budget, or worry about compromising on your own.
+Traveling alone enables you to err on the egocentric with your plans: you can tick off your bucket list entries as quickly or slowly (why did I put skydiving at number 5?!) as you like, decide on your own itinerary and extend your stay in your favorite places.
+Plus, there’s no need to balance someone else’s budget, or worry about compromising on your own.

 2. Your comfort zone will become much more spacious